Guideline for applications for authorisation of clinical trials of medicinal products in humans

 17. Literature references.
 A list of the literature referred to in the protocol must be attached.

-Fertile women included in a trial must thus use contraceptive methods in line with the above throughout the entire trial period and after the last dose of trial medication for a period of at least 5 times the plasma half-life of the investigational product.
+Fertile women included in a trial must use contraceptive methods in line with the above throughout the entire trial period and after the last dose of trial medication for a period until the systemic exposure to the investigational medicinal product has decreased to a concentration that is no longer considered relevant for human teratogenicity/fetotoxicity (see the recommendations of the CTFG).

 Sterilised or infertile subjects are exempt from the requirement to use contraception.
-In order to be considered sterilised or infertile, subjects must generally have undergone surgical sterilisation (vasectomy/bilateral tubectomy, hysterectomy and bilateral ovariectomy) or be postmenopausal defined as 12 months or more with no menses prior to enrolment.
+To be considered sterilised or infertile, subjects must generally have undergone surgical sterilisation (vasectomy/bilateral tubectomy, hysterectomy and bilateral ovariectomy) or be postmenopausal defined as no menses for 12 months or more prior to enrolment.
+An FSH measurement may be used to confirm a postmenopausal state in women.

 For some individuals or special populations, there may be arguments against using the above-mentioned methods.
 Examples include seriously ill, hospitalised patients or fertile children who are not sexually active.
 The investigator has the responsibility of determining whether any such populations exist.
-The reasons for a deviation, if any, must be recorded (in, for example, the CRF) and shall not be submitted to the Danish Medicines Agency, but must be stored for documentation in connection with any future inspection.
+The reasons for a deviation must be recorded (e.g. in the CRF) and should not be submitted to the Danish Medicines Agency, but must be stored for documentation in connection with any future inspection.

 A procedure for preauthorisations of non-compliance from the register (waivers) is in general not accepted by the Danish Medicines Agency.